 He was active member of student council, organized school parties and even published his private newspaper to compete school's official newspaper.

-In high-school Martin had organizational behavior lecture given by school director, which was truly inspirational - it was clearly visible that the theory was also in practical use of daily school management.
-So Martin learned about values & trust, independence & taking responsibility, team work & solving conflicts - important life skills.
+In high-school Martin had lectures of organizational behavior by his school director, which was truly inspirational.
+Martin learned about good values & trust, independence & taking responsibility, team work & solving conflicts - important life skills.

 Estonian Education FoundationEstonia's education system is the best in Europe by recent PISA test results from 2018.
 So we have pretty good foundations, but also multiple challenges: